-Unlike usual classroom teachers the Montessori adult has dual role of observer and teacher.
-In order to offer Assistantial Assistance and be Child Centred the Directress must take her cues from the child and for this she needs to observe the infant in her most natural state.
+Unlike usual classroom teachers, the Montessori adult has a dual role of observer and teacher.
+To offer Assistantial Assistance and be Child Centred the Directress must take her cues from the child and for this she needs to observe the infant in her most natural state.
 From these observations the adult can form judgements about when she should act and when to withdraw, when to intervene and put the disordered child on the path to normalisation and when a child is concentrating and perfecting himself so that she does not interrupt, recognizing that the child is capable of a ‘Polarization of Attention’ from the outside world and towards his inner needs and activities is a skill unique to the Montessori directress.

-In the Montessori context observation is defined as the tool which helps us follow the child’s manifestations, to refine our understanding of how to help.
+In the Montessori context, observation is defined as the tool which helps us follow the child’s manifestations, to refine our understanding of how to help.
 The goal is to understand and respond to needs (know what developmental needs are arising and respond to them by presentations and activities) and remove obstacles (unnecessary materials, interference from adults and peers).
 Love is not enough without the wisdom that comes from observation – the teacher must keep in contact at all times with the child’s technical, spiritual and intellectual preparations.

 Attributes of an Observer

 Physically a good observer sits still or moves quietly and discreetly, even with her eyes so as not to take the child’s attention or cause him anxiety, with similarly quiet gesture and expressions, she does not speak or touch the child or his materials but helps only in an emergency.
-She makes her recordings unobtrusively so he does not become self conscious.
+She makes her recordings unobtrusively, so he does not become self-conscious.

 Emotionally the observer is humble, with an open mind, willing to be surprised, admit mistakes and has faith in the object of her work.
-In her observer’s role she, identifies when the needs of his inner child are stimulated and become concentrated, so she can be careful not to disturb this process which put the child in the path of normalisation and so that she can monitor his progression and predict what may stimulate his interest next.
+In her observer’s role, she identifies when the needs of his inner child are stimulated and become concentrated, so she can be careful not to disturb this process which put the child in the path of normalisation and so that she can monitor his progression and predict what may stimulate his interest next.
 If she observes children struggling at an activity or disagreeing with each other her response may well be to do nothing, as it is key that the child solves his own learning and social problems.
-The directress does not react to all of the behaviors exhibited by children but to the situations she sees folding, so only if a child continues to have problems with an exercise will she draw attention to the Points of Interest and only if the disagreement between the children disturbs others who are concentrating will she intervene.
+The directress does not react to all of the behaviours exhibited by children.
+Still, to the situations she sees folding, so only if a child continues to have problems with an exercise will she draw attention to the Points of Interest and only if the disagreement between the children disturbs others who are concentrating will she intervene.

-There are three stages to observation, to watch as natural scientist, gather data objectively and patiently, then reflect on the information and finally arrive at conclusions and put a response into action.
-Observation can only be done in the moment, without combining other experiences, prejudices, preferences and this skill replaces our usual mode of relating to the world.
+There are three stages to observation, to watch as a natural scientist, gather data objectively and patiently, then reflect on the information and finally arrive at conclusions and put a response into action.
+Observation can only be done at the moment, without combining other experiences, prejudices, preferences and this skill replaces our usual mode of relating to the world.

-The Director keeps notes of Community Activities such as songs stories and activities the group has done and how the children respond so she can use them in future, establishing familiarity to those ones which the group enjoys.
+The Director keeps notes of Community Activities such as songs stories and activities the group has done and how the children respond so she can use them in future, establishing familiarity with those which the group enjoys.
 She records each Individual and Collective Presentation given, to whom the presentation was made and the number of times it was repeated.
-She records how the children react to the presentation and if they choose to respond to the activities, if they choose to repeat them and the level of concentration they use.
-A record is kept of prevalent activities and those which are not enjoyed to help inform future planning.
+She records how the children react to the presentation and if they choose to respond to the activities if they choose to repeat them and the level of concentration they use.
+A record is kept of prevalent activities and those who are not enjoyed to help inform future planning.
 To record how a child spent his day ‘Curve of Work’ can be presented in a diagram, where the four stages outlined above, can be seen at a glance to represent the child’s day in a precise and objective manner.
 Records of how a child spent his day should be made at least once every two weeks in their individual file; the focus here should be on work attitude, discipline, obedience and the child’s weight recorded every month on the date of the child’s birth.

 The reports include the child’s social development as well as individual achievements, for the two and a half to three and a half years there will be an emphasis on Practical Life and Sensorial Activities whereas between three and a half to six years these reports will also focus on Mathematics and Language.
-As they are designed for parents the reports will be written without technical language, generalisations and labels, advice should be stated simply, humbly and tactfully and give a reply slip where they can note their responses.
+As they are designed for parents, the reports will be written without technical language, generalisations and labels, advice should be stated, humbly and tactfully and give a reply slip where they can note their responses.
 An end of term meeting should take place between the parents and director.